panoptic-labs/panoptic-v1-core/SPECS.md

   - **Burning (Remove):** The `keccak256(abi.encode(tokenId))` of the burned position is XORed with the user's existing `H` to remove it.
   - **Reference:** [PanopticPool.sol:\_updatePositionsHash()](https://github.com/panoptic-labs/panoptic-v1-core/blob/specs/homomorphic-hashing/contracts/PanopticPool.sol#L1295-L1315), called in `_updateSettlementPostMint` and `_updateSettlementPostBurn`.
 - **User-Supplied List:** When a user performs any action (mint, burn, withdraw), they must supply their complete list of positions: `positionIdList = [token_0, token_1, ..., token_n]`.
 The protocol recalculates the XHASH from this list and proceeds only if it matches the one stored internally.
 Source: [PanopticPool.sol:\_validatePositionList()](https://github.com/panoptic-labs/panoptic-v1-core/blob/specs/homomorphic-hashing/contracts/PanopticPool.sol#L1262-L1293)
-- **Implementation Detail:** The number of positions is stored in the upper 8 bits of the hash, and thet 256-bit hash is truncated to 248 bits.
+- **Implementation Detail:** The number of positions is stored in the upper 8 bits of the hash, so that 256-bit hash is truncated to 248 bits.
 Source: [libraries/PanopticMath.sol:updatePositionsHash()](https://github.com/panoptic-labs/panoptic-v1-core/blob/specs/homomorphic-hashing/contracts/libraries/PanopticMath.sol#L115-L139)
 - Description from [PanopticPool.sol](https://github.com/panoptic-labs/panoptic-v1-core/blob/specs/homomorphic-hashing/contracts/PanopticPool.sol#L228-L237):
   ```
   /// @notice Tracks the position list hash (i.e `keccak256(XORs of abi.encodePacked(positionIdList))`).